cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Tested on WooCommerce 6.0.

 = 1.36.0 - 10/11/2021 =
-* Fixed an issue where if there is a source with the name "null" it would be selected as WooCommerce source by default.
+* Fixed an issue where if there is a source with the name "null" it would be selected as a WooCommerce source by default.
 * Fixed an issue where selected categories in the Category Mapping table would automatically deselect if they had zero products assigned to them.
 * Fixed an issue with the edit feed page if a user would save a feed with an attribute filter being not assigned.
 * Tested on WooCommerce 5.9.